 How much mathematics is there in the first year?

 Mechanical Engineering is a science degree.
 This means mathematics plays an important role in all subjects.

 What language are the textbooks in?

-The programme is taught in Dutch, but every now and then you may have an English-speaking lecturer or a textbook in English.
-So having a good knowledge of English is an advantage when you start studying.
+The programme is taught in English, and all the textbooks are in English.
+So good knowledge of the English language is therefore necessary when you start studying.